sergey-vun/microsoft-graph-docs/concepts/data-connect-policies.md

 ## Next steps

-If you would like to request support for additional policies or datasets, let us know on [UserVoice](https://microsoftgraph.uservoice.com/forums/920506-microsoft-graph-feature-requests?category_id=359581).
+If you would like to request support for additional policies or datasets, let us know on our[Q&A site](https://docs.microsoft.com/answers/topics/microsoft-graph-data-connect.html).
 To learn more about Workplace Analytics, including how to purchase, visit the [Workplace Analytics product page](https://products.office.com/business/workplace-analytics).